mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 characters who are not seriously wounded.
 Performing surgery on yourself is a Very Diffi cult (–4) task.

-Medical Care: Medical Care: Medical care restores 2 + the character’s Endurance DM + the doctor’s Medic skill in characteristic points per day, divided evenly among all damaged characteristics.
+Medical Care: Medical Care: Medical care restores 2 + the character's Endurance DM + the doctor's Medic skill in characteristic points per day, divided evenly among all damaged characteristics.
 Medical care requires a hospital or sickbay and for the patient to undergo full bed rest.